Spring and Summer Allergies

 The freshly mowed grass and hand-cut flowers often aren't only a sight to see, but an eye sore if you have summer allergies.

-allergic rhinitis, also known as hay fever, is caused by outdoor allergens.
-It is more prevalent in the spring and summer months due to heavier pollen counts.
-The symptoms of spring allergies are similar to a cold virus; however, if your cold symptoms do not improve within 10 days, you may consider checking with your physician about a possible spring allergy.
+Seasonal allergic rhinitis, also known as hay fever, is caused by outdoor allergens.
+It is more prevalent in the spring, summer and fall months due to heavier pollen and mold counts.

 Common Signs and Symptoms of Allergies